-The Group is organised into 6 divisions: UK Coach (consisting of its UK scheduled coach network, Eurolines, Kings Ferry and the newly acquired Clarkes of London); UK Bus (consisting of its bus operations in the West Midlands, Coventry and Dundee and the Midland Metro Tram); North America Bus (providing student transportation and transit services in 36 US states and 4 Canadian provinces); ALSA (providing coach and bus services in Spain and Morocco); Rail (made up of UK and German Rail); and International (being the Bahrain bus operation which the Group operates jointly with Ahmed Mansoor Al A'Ali through a joint venture).
-On 10 February 2017 the Group disposed of its UK Rail operation; however this statement includes such operation as it relates to the year ended 31 December 2016.
+The Group is organised into a number of divisions: UK Coach & Bus (providing coach and bus services in the UK); North America Bus (providing student transportation, transit services and shuttle servicesin 39 US states and 3 Canadian provinces); ALSA (providing coach and bus services in Spain, Switzerland, Puerto Rico and Morocco); German Rail; and International (the Bahrain bus operation which the Group operates jointly with Ahmed Mansoor Al A'Ali through a joint venture).

-The Group's revenue from its continuing businesses for the year ended 31 December 2016 was £2,103.7 million and its normalised operating profit from those businesses for the same period was a loss of £52 million.
-During 2020, the Group was impacted by COVID but nevertheless, carried 578 million passengers and, as at 31 December 2016, the Group employed close to 48,000 people, the majority of which are drivers.
+The Group's revenue from its continuing businesses for the year ended 31 December 2020 was £2.0 billion and its normalised operating profit from those businesses for the same period was a loss of £52 million.
+During 2020, the Group was impacted by COVID but nevertheless, carried 578 million passengers and, as of 31 December 2020, the Group employed close to 48,000 people, the majority of which are drivers.

 The Modern Slavery Act is relevant to all commercial organisations in any sector that supplies goods or services and which carry on a business or subsidiary in the UK.
 It is the Group's policy to conduct its business in an ethical manner and with integrity.
-Accordingly, the Group has a zero tolerance approach to slavery and human trafficking.
-While the Group has a number of existing policies and practices to uphold this zero tolerance approach, the Group is committed to taking steps to strengthen such approach as detailed below.
+Accordingly, the Group has a zerotolerance approach to slavery and human trafficking and is committed to taking steps to enforce such approach, as detailed in this statement.

 Our supply chains